bergesinstitute/graf-method/book-5-unit-1.md

 5. I already knew the story.
 6. Did you go to the supermarket?
 7. When I was ten, I used to eat chocolate all the time.
-8. When I was living in Spain, I would sometimes go to my friend’s house on Friday nights.
+8. When I was living in Spain, I would sometimes go to my friend's house on Friday nights.
 9. Did you know she was going to the party?
 10. I always ask her for favors.
 11. My cousin has a house in the woods.
 12. How did you meet your girlfriend?
 13. We used to listen to music all night long.
-14. I couldn’t go to work.
+14. I couldn't go to work.
 I was sick.
 15. I used to like football when I was younger.
 16. On May 17th, 2014, I called Victor.
 17. I sent that letter ten days ago.

-## 2. Traducir.
+## 2. Traducir, usando reflexivos/gustar.
 Puedes usar un diccionario.

 1. I used to get up early in college.
 Now, I never get up early because I go to bed late.
 2. George took a shower and left his house.